Pokémon Legends: Arceus: Gameplay

 Unlike in previous titles, the player character can be attacked and harmed by wild Pokémon.
 If enough damage is taken, they will fall unconscious and reappear at the base camp.
 Players can capture wild Pokémon in the overworld without engaging in battle, though some must be battled before being caught.
 Battles can be initiated by releasing captured Pokémon near a wild Pokémon.
 While the game retains the turn-based battle system of prior titles, Legends: Arceus allows players to trade attack damage for more turns and vice versa.
 Outside of standard battles, the game also has special boss battles where the player character must dodge and attack powerful Pokémon, with regular turn-based battles being included during the fights as opportunities to stun them.

 By battling, capturing, or engaging with other interactions with Pokémon, players progress in completing their Pokédex entries.
 Players can also take on and complete side quests given by NPCs in the game.
 In total, the game featured 242 Pokémon on release, including 7 new species and 17 new iterations ("forms") of existing Pokémon.
 At the start of the game, three starter Pokémon are available: Rowlet (from Sun and Moon), Cyndaquil (from Gold and Silver) and Oshawott (from Black and White).
 Pokémon Legends: Arceus is the first mainline game to feature starter Pokémon from different regions together.
 While players can trade Pokémon online, Legends: Arceus does not feature multiplayer battles, unlike previous installments in the series.

 Plot

 Setting

-The game is set in a bygone era of the Sinnoh region's history long before the events of Pokémon Diamond and Pearl and their remakes.
+The game is set in the Sinnoh region centuries before the events of Pokémon Diamond and Pearl and their remakes, at a time when the region was known as Hisui.

 Most of Hisui is covered in sparse, open wilderness populated with wild Pokémon, with a single significant settlement and several small campsites.
 Unlike previous Pokémon games, Pokémon are treated as wild animals or forces of nature instead of as companions or partners.
 Poké Balls are made of "Apricorn" fruit and puff steam when a Pokémon is caught, while the Pokédex is a paper notebook.